torfsen/gedcom2gtr/README.md

 ## Development

-First clone the repository, then install the development dependencies:
+First clone the repository, then install the development dependencies (runtime and development dependencies are managed via [pip-tools]):

 ```shell
 pip install -r dev-requirements.txt